x

 More than half of the money raised from Measure G will go to public transit.
 SANDAG oversees the projects and critics said they don’t trust SANDAG, while supporters said Measure G is a step toward a more sustainable future for the county.

-CBS 8 sat down with Manny Rodriguez with the City Heights Community Group that’s part of “Yes for Measure G” and with San Diego County Supervisor Jim Desmond.
+CBS 8 sat down with Manny Rodriguez with the City Heights Community Development Corporation that’s part of “Yes for Measure G” and with San Diego County Supervisor Jim Desmond.
 Desmond used to be on the board for SANDAG and says “No” to Measure G.

 Measure G supporters